wavefrontHQ/docs/pages/doc/privacy.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">To protect the rights, property or security of Wavefront, our employees or users. </span></li>
 </ul>
 <h2><strong>Use of Cookies or Other Technology</strong></h2>
 <p style="font-weight: 400; text-align: justify;">Cookies are small text files stored by your browser in your computer when you visit our web site.
-As you interact with our website, Wavefront uses automatic data collection tools such as cookies and web beacons to collection information about your equipment, browser action and patterns.
+As you interact with our website, we use automatic data collection tools such as cookies and web beacons to collection information about your equipment, browser action and patterns.
 To improve our services and to provide you with the best possible product we may also collect information relating to your connectivity, browser type, Internet Protocol (IP) address and other communication data.
 Wavefront is optimized for time-series metrics data, helping you use metrics and analytics to better manage cloud applications.
 We also use log monitors to optimize storing, indexing, and analyzing log data.</p>
 <h2><strong>Security</strong></h2>
 <p style="font-weight: 400; text-align: justify;">Wavefront takes your security seriously and we are committed to protecting your Personal Information from unauthorized access, use and disclosure.
 We follow generally accepted standards to protect your Personal Information, however the transmission of information via the Internet or email is not completely secure, and although we do our best to protect your Personal Information we cannot ensure or warrant the security of any information you provide us during transmission and once it is received.
 If you have any questions about the security of your Personal Information, you can contact us at <a class="email" href="#" onclick="javascript:window.location='mailto:info@wavefront.com'">info@wavefront.com</a></p>
 <h2><strong>Linked Website</strong></h2>